Tiger151/Cold-War-Enhanced/README.md

 *Adjusted Italian units.
 *Adjusted to new localization system.
 *Other minor event fixes.
+*Fixed W.Africa decolonization again. :)
+*Egypt coup 1953 is now a 100% chance.
+*Mali Federation is back and working when it should.

 Planned/In Works:
 -Optimizations.
+-Fixes.

 Far-Fetch Ideas:
 -Feel free to mention any at http://group.exxer.net/suggest